-This factsheet investigates the concept of leadership and how it differs from management, explores the various factors that can influence leadership development, and briefly examines how a principles-based approach to practice can support the development of leadership skills in HR.
+This factsheet investigates the concept of leadership and how it differs from management, different approaches to leadership development, and briefly examines the role of a principles-based approach to developing leadership skills in people professionals.

 What is leadership?